elucian/bee/syntax/structure.md

 * One aspect of a problem is executed using keyword _play_;
 * An aspect can receive parameters and can produce results;
 * An aspect is always executed synchronously, not in parallel;
-* An aspect can not be used in expressions except unpacking or assignment;
+* An aspect can not be used in expressions except unpacking;
 * An aspect can be terminated early using:"exit" or "fail";
 * Using "halt" in aspect cause the program to stop immediately.